dikortis/LetsTalkETC/Episodes/Episode_4.md

-time I didn't think it was a whole lot of money but you know lo and behold a year later it's worth quite a bit of money but I I then told it by then I did have some concerns with the way and I don't know if i should say here the way the foundation was handling things you know I know the answer
+time I didn't think it was a whole lot of money but you know lo and behold a year later it's worth quite a bit of money but I then told it by then I did have some concerns with the way and I don't know if i should say here the way the foundation was handling things you know I know the answer

 **Carlo Vicari:**
- uh this is uh
 this is open show since they would say which I stood